Download helpful materials to support you throughout KYMRIAH therapy.

 - Cytokine Release Syndrome (CRS)

 CRS is a common and expected side effect that happens when the immune system is highly activated, like with KYMRIAH therapy.
 It can range from mild symptoms like fever and muscle pains, to severe symptoms like low blood pressure and breathing trouble.
 Mild‑to‑moderate CRS may require hospitalization, antibiotics, and pain medications.
 Severe CRS may require medication, a stay in the intensive care unit (ICU), and breathing support

 - Neurological Events

 KYMRIAH may have effects on the brain, causing you to feel confused, unaware, or agitated.
 More severe symptoms might affect your speech or cause hallucinations or seizures.
-In most cases, symptoms occur within 8 weeks of receiving KYMRIAH and resolve within 12 days.
+In most cases, symptoms occur within 8 weeks of receiving KYMRIAH (median time to first event: 5 days [range: 1-368 days]), and 50% of cases resolve within 3 weeks.
 They may go away on their own, but be sure to tell your doctor right away if you experience any neurological signs or symptoms

 - Prolonged Low Blood Cell Counts (Cytopenia)

-KYMRIAH may cause low levels of one or more types of blood cells or “cytopenia.”
+KYMRIAH may cause low levels of one or more types of blood cells, or “cytopenia.”
 Cytopenia that lasts a long time (prolonged) may increase your risk of infection, but your treatment team will do blood tests to check all of your blood cell counts.
-Tell your doctor right away if you get a fever, are feeling tired, or have bruising or bleeding
+Tell your doctor right away if you get a fever, are feeling tired, weak, or short of breath, or have unusual bruising or bleeding

 - Low Antibody Levels (Hypogammaglobulinemia)